samherrmann/docker-angular-cli/README.md

     ./npm.sh run ng g c my-module/my-component
     ```

-    You can also use the script to execute `npm` commands:
+    The script can also be used to execute `npm` commands:
     ```sh
     ./npm.sh install <my-new-lib>
     ```